Website security basics for small businesses

 Permissions-Policy: camera=(), microphone=(), geolocation=()

-Spend 30 minutes per month:
+Spend 30 minutes once a month:

 - Check Google Search Console for security warnings